Food and Wine Travel Guide to Australia

 Pacific oysters.

 Sydney's culinary scene offers rich experiences without requiring extended travel.
 While the Hunter Valley is world-renowned, savvy travelers will appreciate the ease and sophistication of the city's wine bars and nearby Southern Highlands.
 Zicasso travel specialist Dick suggests skipping the long Hunter Valley drive in favor of more rewarding urban and regional options.
+You can discover wine bars showcasing boutique Australian labels through curated flights or dine by the harbor with views of the Opera House while enjoying innovative tasting menus featuring dishes like marron tail with native succulent garnish.

 Highlights:

-Melbourne and Yarra Valley
+Melbourne and the Yarra Valley

 Hot air balloon experience.